sosan/kubernetes/02_Set Up and Configure a Cloud Environment in Google Cloud/07_Set_Up_and_Configure_a_Cloud_Environment_in_Google_Cloud_Challenge Lab.md

 Click _Check my progress_ to verify the objective. <ql-activity-tracking step="1">Create development VPC manually</ql-activity-tracking>

-<ql-warningbox>If you don't get a green check mark, click on the **Score** fly-out on the top right and click **Run Step** on the relevant step.
+If you don't get a green check mark, click on the **Score** fly-out on the top right and click **Run Step** on the relevant step.
 A hint pop up opens to give you advice.</ql-warningbox>

 ### Task 2: Create production VPC using Deployment Manager